Robin and I drove from Wiscasset to the Boothbay Railway Village and parked in front of their offices.

 Next we will visit the Brunswick Engine house built in 1899.

-First we had to walk past the Bridge Tender Shanty of the St George River from Thomaston, Maine.
+First we walked past the St. George River bridge tender shanty from Thomaston, Maine.

 Steam engine in the house!